VanJS/hacktoberfest-madlibs/stories/bull-fighting.md

 their [noun]s.into the ring.
 If the bull wins, they yell "[exclamation]!" and call for another matador.
-Bullfighting is a very [adjective] sport, but it will never be popular to America because Americans don't believe in cruelty to [noun]s.
+Bullfighting is a very [adjective] sport, but it will never be popular to America because Americans don't believe in cruelty to spectators.